cambiotraining/hpc-intro-sanger/03-lsf.md

 :::warning
 **WATCH OUT**

-When specifying the `-o` option including a directory name, if the output directory does not exist, `bjobs` will fail and throw the same 'mail' command as we saw earlier.
+When specifying the `-o` option including a directory name, if the output directory does not exist, `bjobs` will still run, but produce no output file.

 For example, let's say that we would like to keep our job output files in a folder called "logs".
 For the example above, we might set these #BSUB options: